NativeScript/docs/content/ui/animations.md

 ///
  -->

-## Animating UI components(views) with code
+## Imperative: Animating UI components with code

-The easiest way to animate a single [View](https://docs.nativescript.org/api-reference/classes/view.html) is by using the `View.animate` method which accepts an [`AnimationDefinition`](https://docs.nativescript.org/api-reference/interfaces/animationdefinition.html), immediately starts the animation and then returns its finished promise.
+The easiest way to animate a single [View](https://docs.nativescript.org/api/class/View) is by using the `View.animate` method which accepts an [`AnimationDefinition`](https://docs.nativescript.org/api/interface/AnimationDefinition).
+It immediately starts and returns its finished promise.

-You can animate a view as follows:

 ```typescript
 view.animate({